llvm/llvm-project/clang/docs/APINotes.rst

   compatibility, when existing type information has been made more precise in a header.
 Prefer 'Nullability' and other annotations when possible.

-  Note that the type is *not* parsed in the context where it will be used, which means that macros are not available and nullability must be applied explicitly (even in an ``NS_ASSUME_NONNULL_BEGIN`` section).
+  We parse the specified type as if it appeared at the location of the declaration whose type is being modified.
+Macros are not available and nullability must be applied explicitly (even in an ``NS_ASSUME_NONNULL_BEGIN`` section).

   ::